ummaromanasama/OiT_Twitter_Bot/README.md

 Upon testing out my code, I tried to like tweets with different variations of the phrase "outintech" to find the intersection of efficiency and effectiveness.
 ![](images/tweet_one.png)

+I discovered here that searching for the phrase "@outintech" is not effective, it practically does nothing.
+However, when searching for the phrase "outintech", the tweets involving "@outintech" is liked.
 ![](images/tweet_two.png)

 ![](images/tweet_three.png)
 ![](images/tweet_four.png)